I just placed an order but I need to cancel/adjust it. What do I do?

 I placed my order a while ago and haven't received a shipping confirmation email yet.
 When is it going to ship?

 Send us an email and we'll let you know where your order is in the queue!
 Your order should ship within the lead time listed on the product page when you ordered (usually 2-4 weeks).

-I really want to order this dress, but I need it in 10 days and your lead time is saying it's going to take longer than that.
+I really want to order this dress, but I need it for an event in 10 days and your lead time is saying it's going to take longer than that.
 Is there a way I can ensure I get the dress in time?

 Send us an email and we'll let you know what we can do!
 We will try our hardest to get your garment to you by the time you need it, but sometimes it won't be possible.

 Do I have to pay sales tax on my order?

 We are based out of Fayetteville, Arkansas, so if you too are based in the great state of Arkansas, the answer is yes.
 If you're not ordering from Arkansas, the answer is no.

 Do you do custom orders?

 Do I have to pay for shipping?

 If you live in the US, nope!
 All US orders ship for free.
 If you live outside the US, we charge a flat rate of $15 for shipping.

 Where does your clothing ship from?

 All orders are made in and shipped out of Fayetteville, Arkansas.